wtadler/attitudes-and-the-court/project_proposal.md

 is to use the ARIMA family of models for our analyses.
 Our first ARIMA model will simply predict the value of a given attitude over time using past values of that attitude, thus capturing basic trends in the attitude data.
-We will then add the court case rulings and the time of their occurance as an additional set of predictors, and estimate the improvement of performance.
+We will then add the court case rulings and the time of their occurrence as an additional set of predictors, and estimate the improvement of performance.
 Following this first step, we will then continue to improve our model by incorporating more predictors of attitudes from the GSS data (e.g., demographic information), as